hexth/lks/README.md

-# lks
+# LKS
-Lim Kit Siang Press Statement Archive
+Lim Kit Siang Press Statement Archive.

+As of May 2020, maintained by Faiz Mustafa (hexth).